Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 Strippit Serviceman's News Letter I Published at Strippit Co. in the Early 1980's.

-2 --- Make sure a 8 foot Ground Rod is Installed & Attached Tightly to the Machine's
+2 --- Make sure 8 foot Ground Rod is Installed & Attached Tightly to Machine's Ground-Strap!

-3 --- Check the Internal Control A.C.
+3 --- Check Internal Control A.C.
 Voltage.
 This is Very Important!!!

 It should be about 115 to 125 V.A.C., if it is Higher or Lower, have a Good